viercc/functor-monad/functor-monad/README.md

 ## Motivational examples

-Many types in [base] and popolar libraries like [transformers] have a parameter expecting a `Functor`.
+Many types in [base] and popolar libraries like [transformers] take a parameter expecting a `Functor`.
 For exmple:

 ```haskell